 - timeline and delivery deadline

 The Project Proposal, which is also critical for a promising project, keeps your team and client more confident about the work and the result.
-Everything starts with this agreement that sometimes can also include the project plan.
+Everything starts with this agreement which sometimes can also include the project plan.

 Additionally, the project plan depends on how big your team is.
 If you are a freelancer, everything is up to you.
 But still, it is useful for you and the client.
 On larger teams, the plan would be more vital.
-Not only the whole team could be synchronized and collaborate, but also, the client could talk to the right person for every task.
+Not only could the whole team be synchronized and collaborate, but the client could also talk to the right person for every task.